femboyfin/dbdideas/survivor_perks.md

 ## [Bond](<https://deadbydaylight.wiki.gg/wiki/Bond>)

 - Additionally shows your teammates within range your Aura
-  - Quality of life change improving it further where it already performs best, in smaller party sizes.
+  - Quality of life change, improving it further where it already performs best, in smaller party sizes.

 ## [Boon: Circle of Healing](<https://deadbydaylight.wiki.gg/wiki/Boon:_Circle_of_Healing>) 🗑️ 🔬